All you need to know about the Romanian mountains

 Check all our hiking tours for the best hiking trails and natural attractions all over the country with different starting locations:

-2. When to go hiking in Romania
+When to go hiking in Romania

-Romania’s climate is temperate continental, so generally warm and fair.
-But temperatures and weather conditions in the mountains can be tricky and change fast, especially at high altitudes.
-Check our article on when to visit Romania for more info on what kind of weather to expect and suggestions for each season.
+• Check our article on when to visit Romania for more info on what kind of weather to expect and suggestions for each season.

-• Pro tip: what I do is look at the temperatures and forecast in the nearest small village of where I’m going hiking.
+• Pro tip: What I do is look at the temperatures and forecast in the nearest small village of where I'm going hiking.
 Then I deduct 5 degrees to be on the safe side with my clothing, especially for early mornings or late evenings.

 If you book one of our hiking trips our guides will inform you of local weather conditions before you come and tell you exactly what to bring and what to expect.